andr-ew/eggs/README.md

 **scroll rows:** transpose up or down based on the **row tuning** interval. this shifts your view of the keyboard up or down.

-**pattern slots:** slots for recording input sequences on the keymap. use them like this:
+**pattern slots:** slots for recording input sequences on the keymap. they aren't synced, sorry. use them like this:

 - **single tap**
   - (blank pattern): begin recording